Last Updated: October 31, 2019 1:32:59 PM PDT

 Exposure to certain chemicals, radioisotopes, and biological agents may cause problems such as infertility, miscarriage, and birth defects.

-It is important for both men and women to understand the risks of reproductive hazards.
+It is important to understand the risks of reproductive hazards.

 Take the following steps to protect yourself from unnecessary exposures: